Heyuri/Uploader/README.md

     }
 ```

-##For installation you can follow this:
+## For installation you can follow this:

 1- clone repo into web directory<br/>
-2- set everything to use web user `chown -R webuser:webuser /path/to/Uploader`
+2- set everything to use web user `chown -R webuser:webuser /path/to/Uploader`<br/>
-3- cd into Uploader<br/>
-4- edit your superAdmin password in the basse config
+3- edit your superAdmin password in the basse config <br/>
-5- change some limits in php.ini acording to how much upload you want
+4- change some limits in php.ini acording to how much upload you want

 After that it should work fine.